 Benchmark Description LOC Bug Type

-bc-1.06 interactive calculator 14.4K heap overflow
+bc-1.06 interactive calculator 14.4K heap overfbw

-mc-4.5.55 file manager 86.2K stack overflow
+mc-4.5.55 fi le manager 86.2K stack overfbw

-mutt-1.4.2.1i email client 453.6K heap overflow
+mutt-1.4.2.1i email client 453.6K heap overfbw

-pine-4.44 email client 211.9K stack overflow
+pine-4.44 email client 211.9K stack overfbw

-pine-4.44 email client 211.9K heap overflow
+pine-4.44 email client 211.9K heap overfbw

-squid-2.3 web proxy cache server 93.5K heap overflow
+squid-2.3 web proxy cache server 93.5K heap overfbw

-We investigated four execution scenarios: orig. denotes the original execution; traced denotes the original execution plus the de-

-Benchmark Orig. (sec.)
-Traced (sec.)
-Traced/Orig.
-Logged (sec.)
-Logged/Orig.
-EFF (sec.)
-Traced/EFF bc-1.06 13.6 2040.4 150.6 16.2 1.19 0.05 40808.8 mc-4.5.55 10.28 417.8 40.64 13.47 1.31 0.05 8356 mutt-1.4.2.1i 19.7 3237.7 164.5 26.1 1.32 0.06 53960.8 pine-4.44(stack) 14.4 2088.4 145.1 36.8 2.55 0.12 17403.6 pine-4.44(heap) 13.9 2102.2 151.5 34.4 2.47 0.20 10510.9 squid-2.3 14.6 1131.6 77.3 25.6 1.75 0.17 6656.4 pendence tracing; logged represents the original execution plus logging; EFF represents the fast forwarded execution plus the dependence tracing.
+We investigated four execution scenarios: orig. denotes the original execution; traced denotes the original execution plus the dependence tracing; logged represents the original execution plus logging; EFF represents the fast forwarded execution plus the dependence tracing.
 In the logged run, an event log is created.
 The EFF technique is applied to reduce the log.
 The statement instance we want to replay is where the crash happened.
 The EFF technique is able to reproduce the crash in a much shorter execution.
 Due to the complexity of our system, our implementation is not sound at the current stage.
 Some times we have to hard code a few event dependences, otherwise the reduced log is not valid to drive the replay which is manifested as an event missing when it is expected or the presence of an extra event.
+We expect to have it fixed in the camera ready version if the paper gets accepted.